 Venetian Blinds and vertical blinds

-Althugh not our first choice, we hve also fitted vertical blinds which looked great, providing privacy at the pull of a cord.
+We also fit vertical blinds which look great, providing privacy at the pull of a cord.
 The rest of the block had verticals, so our client wanted to follow suit; but we added this roller internally to complement the decor inside.

 Other window dressings